-There are few places in the Pacific Northwest more cherished than the Columbia River Gorge National Scenic Area, and when the Eagle Creek fire began to spread through the beloved area on Sept.
-2, 2017, first responders and nature-lovers sprang to action.
+There are few places in the Pacific Northwest more cherished than the Columbia River Gorge National Scenic Area, and when the Eagle Creek Fire broke out here in September 2017, first responders and nature-lovers sprang to action.

 - Lewis & Clark State Park